Undergraduate Internship Opportunities

 Interns will assist paralegal and attorney staff in performing legal and factual research and other closely related duties of a complex nature in support of the investigation and prosecution of complex criminal matters.
 This includes: digesting substantive materials and transcriptions of trial testimony or witness interviews; compiling, indexing, duplicating, and collating documents; reviewing and analyzing information, including statistical data, relevant to criminal cases and matters; preparing memoranda, discovery and other documents for attorneys; conducting factual research for a variety of purposes; preparing tables of contents, indexes for legal briefs, memoranda, and other such documents; specific problems and issues raised in litigation or correspondence; and performing a variety of other duties which may be assigned.

-To be considered for a Fall 2014 internship position, please submit your materials no later than June 1, 2014.
+To be considered for a Spring 2015 internship position, please submit your materials no later than October 1, 2014.
 We review applications on a rolling basis, meaning that the position may be filled prior to the application deadline.
-Applicants can expect a resopnse on the outcome of their application by June 30, 2014.
+Applicants can expect a resopnse on the outcome of their application by October 31, 2014.

 Applicants should submit a cover letter, resume, transcript (official or unofficial), and one reference via email to firstname.lastname@example.org.
 The cover letter should be addressed to the “CEOS Undergraduate Internship Coordinator.”
 It is best to send all documents in .PDF format.